srijana225/homework-1/README.md

 ### 21. Tables

 What are all the tags associated with [HTML tables](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables) (e.g. `<table>`, `<tr>`, etc.)?
+"<td>" : Defines a cell in a table
+"<th>" : Defines a header cell in a table
+ "<tr>": Defines a row in a table.
+ "<col>":Specifies column properties for each column within a <colgroup>element.
+ "<thead>":Groups the header content in a table.
+ "<tbody>" : Groups the body content in a table.
+  "<option>" :Defines the table caption.
+"<tfoot>": Groups the footer content in a table.
 ### 22. Non-closing tags

 Which tags don't have a closing pair (e.g. `<br>`)?